 During verification, the following happens:

-- The scanner logs in to the web application using the supplied credentials and displays a logged in session in the left window.
+- On the left, the scanner logs in to the web application using the supplied credentials and displays a logged in session.

 Once the test is ready, it is important that you: